Baby Tilting Head to One Side Teething: Why & When To Worry

 Baby Ear Infection Treatment

-If your baby develops an ear infection, your first point of action should be to call the pediatrician.
+If your baby develops an ear infection, your first step should be to call the pediatrician.

 • Other medications: If your child is fussy or uncomfortable, the pediatrician may recommend Tylenol or Motrin to treat discomfort.
 Fever alone is not harmful and does not have to be treated.

 • Time: Fluid buildup without infection will likely clear up on its own.
-However, untreated or chronic ear infections can lead to damage to the eardrum over time and you should always consult your child’s pediatric provider if you are concerned.
+However, untreated or chronic ear infections can lead to damage to the eardrum over time.
+Always consult your child’s pediatric provider if you are concerned.

-• Prevention: You can help reduce your child’s risk of ear infections by avoiding smoking in the house or around your baby, always holding them at a 30-45 degree angle during feedings to help prevent fluid backing up into the ears, and making sure your child gets all recommended vaccines on time (two of the most common ear infection bacteria are now part of the standard vaccine schedule).
+• Make sure your child gets all recommended vaccines on time (two of the most common ear infection bacteria are now part of the standard vaccine schedule).